travelgateX/documentation-site/content/legacy/docs/activities/data-structure.md

----
-title: Data Structure
-keywords: activities, data structure
-search: Activities - Data Structure
-sidebar: mydoc_sidebar
-permalink: /docs/activities/data-structure
----
++++
+title = "Activities Data Structure" pagetitle = "Activities Data Structure" description = "Structure of the API specification" icon = "fa-list-alt" weight = 2
++++

 The structure of the API specification follows a standard.
 This document intends to explain every aspect of this structure and their fields.

 The integration will have the following methods:

 | **Method**		| **Input**		| **Output**		| **Required**	| **Description**		|
 | --------------------- | --------------------- | --------------------- | ------------- | ----------------------------- |